-The ‘Échappées Nature©’ network, founded in 1995 on the initiative of the Département de la Charente-Maritime brings together 14 very special – and protected – places where the general public can come into close contact with the natural world.
-Self-guided visits, guided walks, workshops, viewing the local flora and fauna, exhibitions, special events and shows – all offer the chance to get to know the wealth of wildlife and the variety of natural habitats that call the Charente home.
-All will be explained by professionals and guides who are passionate about the natural world and able to communicate that passion to their audiences.
+The ‘Échappées Nature ©’ network, founded in 1995 on the initiative of the Département de la Charente-Maritime brings together 14 very special – and protected – places where the general public can come into close contact with the natural world.
+Self-guided visits, guided walks, workshops, viewing the local flora and fauna, exhibitions, special events and shows… All offer the chance to get to know the wealth of wildlife and the variety of natural habitats that call the Charente home.
+All will be explained by professionals and guides who are passionate about the natural world.
+They are able to communicate that passion to their audiences.
 Next stop, the wonders of nature!

 The Asinerie du Baudet du Poitou

 This 55 hectare site is devoted to the protection and breeding of Poitevin horses, Poitevin mules and Poitevin donkeys.
 The cutest of all these breeds has to be the Baudet du Poitou, the Poitevin donkey.
 It instantly recognizable due to its highly distinctive long shaggy coat!
 At the Asinerie du Baudet du Poitou, an Echappées nature © site, you can pet the jennies and their young (depending on the time of year), find out more about the conservation programme headed up by enthusiasts of the breed over the last thirty years and more, go for a carriage ride or a walk with a donkey fitted with a packsaddle.
 In the summer, young children can even go for a gentle donkey ride!